 American Express is a brand that coined the term cause-related marketing for the very first time in 1983 for describing its campaign of raising money for the restoration of the Statue of Liberty.

 It donated one cent to the restoration whenever any of its customers used its charge card.
 This way, it raised more than $1.7 million, plus its card use rose to 27%.

 2. Billie’s project body hair

 Billie is a brand specializing in the sale of razors and other female body care products.
-The company started, “Project Body Hair” campaign to celebrate the body hair of women.
-It was started to highlight the issue of female beauty standards.
+The company started, the “Project Body Hair” campaign to celebrate the body hair of women.
+It started to highlight the issue of female beauty standards.

 It is a campaign celebrating women’s natural beauty.
 It brought awareness to the audience about unrealistic beauty standards.
 Hence people started talking about the initiative, which ultimately leads to inculcating brand loyalty among the customer.

 3. Time to care with the body shop